-Best grown in moist, moderately fertile, well-drained loams in full sun to part shade.
-Best flowering is in full sun.
+Easily grown in moist, moderately fertile, well-drained loams in full sun.
+Tolerates light shade, but best flowering is in full sun.
+Prune after flowering if necessary but generally requires little pruning.

 ‘Shirotae’ (synonymous with ‘Mount Fuji’) is a flat-topped, deciduous flowering cherry that typically grows to 15-20’ tall.
 It is a medium-sized tree with horizontally spreading branching that often dips close to the ground.
 Mildly fragrant semi-double white flowers (to 2” wide) with 5-11 petals bloom in profuse clusters in spring (March-April) when new growth is emerging.
 Ovate to elliptic leaves (to 5” long) with aristate teeth emerge pale green tinged with bronze in spring, turn dark green by summer and finally display attractive shades of orange and red in fall.
 No fruits are produced by this cultivar.
 ‘Shirotae’ translates as snow white in reference to flower color.